mandiant/flare-fakenet-ng/README.md

 `network-manager` service (e.g. `service network-manager restart`) is sufficient to free the port before re-launching FakeNet-NG.

+In newer versions of Ubuntu or in other distributions, using `lsof -i` may reveal that `systemd-resolved` is used instead.
+In these cases, try `sudo systemctl stop systemd-resolved` followed by `sudo systemctl disable systemd-resolved`.

 Error: Could not locate WinDivert DLL or one of its components
 --------------------------------------------------------------